jenkinsci/blackduck-detect-plugin/README.md

 The Synopsys Software Integrity Group is now Black Duck Software, Inc.

-As part of this activity, sig-repo.synopsys.com and detect.synopsys.com are being deprecated and will be decommissioned in Feb.
-2025.
+As part of this activity, sig-repo.synopsys.com and detect.synopsys.com are being deprecated and will be decommissioned in March, 2025.
 Please make use of repo.blackduck.com and detect.blackduck.com respectively.
 Refer to the [Black Duck Detect Domain Change FAQ](https://community.blackduck.com/s/article/Detect-Overview-of-Domain-Changes-for-Black-Duck).

 For existing users, the Black Duck Detect Jenkins plugin should be considered a fresh installation as the domain has changed.